Rideau Street McDonald's: Issues

-For nearly all of its history, the restaurant was open 24-hours a day, and it attracted night life revellers who came from bars and night clubs in the area.
-Customers included "drunk youth, tourists, homeless people... and gang members".
-Staff struggled to keep up with the demands on the restaurant.
-Its floor was always filthy, and people formed crowds rather than lines at the registers.
-A Toronto Star reporter noted, "it just looks like people are gathered there to watch a concert behind the counter or something".
-Customers witnessed drug use and sexual acts in a long, narrow hallway to the bathrooms dubbed "the hallway to hell" and isolated from the rest of the restaurant.
+For nearly all of its history, the restaurant was open 24 hours a day, and it attracted customers who came from bars and night clubs in the area.
+The restaurant's floor was often dirty, and people formed crowds rather than lines at the registers.
+A Toronto Star reporter wrote that "It just looks like people are gathered there to watch a concert behind the counter or something".
+Customers witnessed drug use and sexual acts in a long, narrow hallway to the bathrooms dubbed "The Hallway to Hell" and isolated from the rest of the restaurant.
 Because the McDonald's had two entrances, people passed through the restaurant as a shortcut to the ByWard Market, and criminals used it as an easy escape from police.
-In addition to its proximity to Ottawa's night life district in the ByWard market, its location is close to several tourist attractions, plus the city's largest shopping mall, the Rideau Centre, the University of Ottawa, and several emergency shelters and social support services.
+In addition to its proximity to Ottawa's night life district in the ByWard market, the location was close to several tourist attractions, the city's largest shopping mall, the Rideau Centre, the University of Ottawa, and several emergency shelters and social support services.

 The restaurant was a site of frequent stabbings, drug use, liquor licence violations, violent attacks, sexual assaults, and many other criminal acts.
-The Ottawa Police force indicated its officers were "fed up" with the restaurant's management, who offered "little co-operation or response".
+The Ottawa Police Service said its officers were "fed up" with the restaurant's management, who offered "little co-operation or response".

 The "raccoon brawl"

-A raccoon, similar to the one that a man pulled out from his sweater during a violent altercation at the Rideau Street McDonald's in 2013.

-In 2013, a physical brawl broke out near the registers between more than six McDonald's guests around 2 am.
-It was recorded by a bystander and posted to social media in 2014.
-"The video begins in the middle of the chaos, with young men punching, kicking, choking, and knocking or dragging each other to the ground as onlookers shout and jeer", writes the Toronto Star.
-After "thirty-eight seconds and approximately 11 punches", a man appears on screen and can be seen pulling out a baby raccoon from his sweater.
+In 2013, a brawl broke out near the registers at around 2 am.
+The incident was recorded by a bystander and posted to social media in 2014.
+According to the Toronto Star, "The video begins in the middle of the chaos, with young men punching, kicking, choking, and knocking or dragging each other to the ground as onlookers shout and jeer".
+Shortly after the start of the fight, a man appears on screen and can be seen pulling out a baby raccoon from his sweater.
 The man waves the raccoon around casually as a cigarette droops from his mouth.
-"Man and raccoon are not part of the fight, but a sideshow to it, a delightful surprise", notes the Star.
+"Man and raccoon are not part of the fight, but a sideshow to it, a delightful surprise", reported the Star.
 The raccoon brawl made international headlines, and the cameraman later said, "I didn’t even know there was a raccoon in it until after I posted it."
-The raccoon is known as "Pocket Rocket" and has been compared to young Simba in The Lion King.

-The raccoon brawl was not the only incident caught on camera at the restaurant.
-The Rideau McDonald's was the site of many violent viral videos of unusual altercations, such as customers beating each other with "Wet Floor" signs.
+Other viral videos of unusual altercations were filmed at the restaurant, such as customers beating each other with "Wet Floor" signs.